NREL/HPC/applications/spark/python.md

 ## Interactive Python interpreter
 This uses ipython, which is optional.
+Remove the `--env` line to use the regular interpreter.
 ```
 $ singularity run \
 	--env PYSPARK_DRIVER_PYTHON=ipython \